dullroar/ten-steps-to-linux-survival/Step-1.md

 **WARNING:** ***Many of the commands in this book can alter your system and possibly damage it.***

 Obvious candidates include the file system commands like `rm`\drcmd{rm}
-\index{Files!Delete (\texttt{rm} command)}, the `vi`\drcmd{vi}\index{Editors!\texttt{vi}} editor
+\index{Files and Directories!Delete (\texttt{rm} command)}, the
-(obviously), and some of the "system admin" commands mentioned later, including system and service restarts.
+`vi`\drcmd{vi}\index{Editors!\texttt{vi}} editor (obviously), and some of the "system admin" commands mentioned later, including system and service restarts.
 Use your common sense plus the various resources for documentation mentioned in this book to make sure you aren't doing anything destructive to your system, especially in production.

 ***YOU HAVE BEEN WARNED!***